Manuela Sáenz: Relationship with Simón Bolívar (1822–1830)

 On 25 September 1828, mutinous officers attempted to assassinate Bolívar.
-Woken by the sound of fighting, Bolivar intended to investigate, but Sáenz, who was sharing his bed, persuaded him to leave by a window while she confronted the intruders.
-She then convinced them that Bolivar was somewhere in the building and proceeded to lead them to various rooms, affecting to lose her way and even stopping to attend one of the wounded.
+Woken by the sound of fighting, Bolívar intended to investigate, but Sáenz, who was sharing his bed, persuaded him to leave by a window while she confronted the intruders.
+She then convinced them that Bolívar was somewhere in the building and proceeded to lead them to various rooms, affecting to lose her way and even stopping to attend one of the wounded.
 Eventually the would-be assassins lost patience and beat her before departing.
-Her actions led Bolivar later to call her "Libertadora del Libertador".
+Her actions led Bolívar later to call her "Libertadora del Libertador".

-After the assassination attempt, Manuela proved to be a key part of identifying the loyalties and reliabilities of army officers, attempting to help Bolivar maintain control of the disintegrating Gran Colombia.
+After the assassination attempt, Manuela proved to be a key part of identifying the loyalties and reliabilities of army officers, attempting to help Bolívar maintain control of the disintegrating Gran Colombia.

 Bolívar left Bogotá in 1830 and died in Santa Marta from tuberculosis while he was in transit, leaving the country to exile.
-He had made no provision for Manuela.
+His death left her without fortunes, and as the political target for the national government.
+Historians often link the last few years of Bolívar's decline to Manuela's reputation.
 On his deathbed, Bolívar had asked his aide-de-camp, General Daniel F. O'Leary to burn the remaining, extensive archive of his writings, letters, and speeches.
 O'Leary disobeyed the order and his writings survived, providing historians with a vast wealth of information about Bolívar's liberal philosophy and thought, as well as details of his personal life, such as his longstanding love affair with Manuela Sáenz.
-Shortly before her own death in 1856, Sáenz augmented this collection by giving O'Leary her own letters from Bolívar.
+These letter's in part cleared her reputation by disproving the stereotypes used to exaggerate the importance of Bolívar.
+Shortly before her death in 1856, Sáenz augmented this collection by giving O'Leary her own letters from Bolívar.
 Francisco de Paula Santander, who returned to power after Bolívar's death then exiled Manuela.
 She went to Jamaica for the early years of her exile.
 She remained politically active until the mid-1840s before becoming disillusioned.